- 30 Crafty Projects to Complete Before I’m 30

 - Silhouette Cut Out Canvas – Vintage Sewing Machine

 - Origami Stars

 - A Year in Review: 30 Crafty Projects Before 30

 When I saw the drop cloth Sharpie pillow by The Happy Housie (check out her project), I knew I wanted to make my own pillow with a Sharpie design.
 One of my favourite sitcoms that I watch regularly is The Big Bang Theory, and I thought that Sheldon’s often-spoken phrase “that’s my spot” would be a hilarious throw cushion design to have on my couch.
 Placed on the spot where I sit, naturally.

 Creating this pillow was extremely fast and easy.
 I created a large version of the phrase and printed it out on 8.5×11″ paper.
 The font is “Sorry Not Sorry” by Kimberly Geswein.
-I taped the print out on my front window then taped my pillow fabric on top of that.
+I taped the print out on my front window then taped my pillow best place to buy clonazepam online fabric on top of that.
 The light from the window made it extremely easy to trace out the phrase using a thin pen.